Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer: Scalar Intermittency and `Blob'-like Behavior

-Figure \ref{fig:RhoAJPDF} shows the JPDF of scalar density (defined as $\tilde{\rho}=\tilde{c}/\tilde{A}$) and blob areas ($\tilde{A}$) for the log- and wake- injection cases.
+Figure \ref{fig:RhoAJPDF} shows the JPDF of scalar density (defined as $\tilde{\rho}=\tilde{\xi}/\tilde{A}$) and blob areas ($\tilde{A}$) for the log- and wake- injection cases.
 Both cases show a distribution of $\tilde{\rho}$ and $\tilde{A}$.
-For a pure breakup event, where a blob breaks up into smaller blobs, the area would decrease but the average concentration $\Tilde{c}$ would be conserved.
+For a pure breakup event, where a blob breaks up into smaller blobs, the area would decrease but the average mixture fraction $\tilde{\xi}$ would be conserved.
 A successive progression of this process will result in a distribution of blobs cascading up a curve of $\tilde{\rho}=k_1/\tilde{A}$ ($k_1$ is an arbitrary constant depending on the initial concentration).
 The solid red line represents an example of this with $k_1=0.3$ ($k_1=0.25$ provides the best fit assuming only blob breakup).
 On the other hand, should the blob change in physical size due to diffusion, the area changes to conserve the material, $\tilde{m}=\tilde{\rho}\tilde{A}^2$.
 This results in a cascade along the line $\tilde{\rho} = k_2/\tilde{A}^2$ ($k_2$ is a constant depending on initial blob mass).
 The dashed lines in \ref{fig:RhoAJPDF} represent this diffusion cascade for several $k_2$ values illustrating how dispersion causes the blob evolution to stray from the purely breakup case (solid line).
-Given the initial distribution of blob sizes seen in the bottom right of figure \ref{fig:RhoAJPDF} (high area, low $\Tilde{\rho}$), the evolution of those blobs along a purely breakup trajectory would account for the general shape of the JPDF including the spread perpendicular to the $\Tilde{\rho}=k/\Tilde{A}$ line.
-Thus the spread of the JPDF perpendicular to this line of $\Tilde{\rho}=0.25/\Tilde{A}$ is caused due to both the variation in initial blob size and due to the dispersion along the dashed lines.
+Given \RevisionText{an} initial distribution of blobs with large area and low $\Tilde{\rho}$) (bottom right of figure \ref{fig:RhoAJPDF}), the evolution of these blobs along a purely breakup trajectory would account for the general shape of the JPDF \RevisionText{including some of the} spread perpendicular to the $\Tilde{\rho}=k/\Tilde{A}$ line.
+The spread of the JPDF perpendicular to this line of $\Tilde{\rho}=0.25/\Tilde{A}$ is caused from both the variation in initial blob size and the dispersion along the dashed lines (diffusion).
 The strong trends of the JPDF along the breakup line, and weak spread perpendicular to it, indicate that blob breakup is the primary mechanism of plume evolution in the stream-wise extent considered.
 However, as the plume disperses within the boundary layer further downstream and the scalar spectrum develops length scales $\Order{\delta}$, dispersion is expected to play a more significant role, limiting the utility of this discrete blob approach.